r-Techsupport/rTS_Wiki/docs/guides/raspberry-pi-installation.md

 Perform all updates.

 1. Open the software update menu and update your system.
 Do this for each OS you installed.
-2. On Raspbian, you can also open a terminal and manually type `sudo apt update` and then `sudo apt upgrade` to update the system.
+2. On Raspberry Pi OS, you can also open a terminal and manually type `sudo apt update` and then `sudo apt upgrade` to update the system.
 You will have to enter your password each time, the default is `raspberry`.

-You can use ssh for terminal access if you enabled it, almost every OS has openssh built in, meaning there shouldn't be a need for 3rd party apps.
+You can use ssh for terminal access if you enabled it, almost every OS has OpenSSH built in, meaning there shouldn't be a need for 3rd party apps.

-* To set it up in Raspbian, read the [SSH guide](https://www.raspberrypi.org/documentation/remote-access/ssh/) in the Raspberry Pi documentation.
+* To set it up in Raspberry Pi OS, read the [SSH guide](https://www.raspberrypi.org/documentation/remote-access/ssh/) in the Raspberry Pi documentation.
 * For other OSes, it’s somewhere in the menus.
 It varies depending on the OS.
 * When connecting, the default username is `pi` and the default password is `raspberry`.